loveOSS/tweethub/README.md

 ## Features?

 Only 1: configure a webhook in GitHub for your repository.
-Everytime you'll publish a new release a Tweet will be sent by the account of your choice: amazing, right?
+Everytime you'll publish a new release a tweet will be sent by the account of your choice: amazing, right?

-More you can customize the tweet to be sent thanks to the *MicroEngine* embed with this app'
+More you can customize the tweet to be sent thanks to the *MicroEngine* embed with this app'.

 ## Show me the code!